 - Functions as an antioxidant

 This mineral protects cells from damage by free radicals, but also decreases oxidative stress.
-Oxidative stress contributes to chronic inflammation, which can contribute to the development of several age-related diseases (3).
+(3)

 - May benefit memory and boost learning

-Although this subject has limited research, an adequate amount of zinc has been shown to benefit the function of memory.
-Also, aid in the ability to learn and store this information in long-term memory (4).
+Although this subject has limited research, an adequate amount of zinc has been shown to promote the function of memory.
+Also, aids in the ability to learn and store this information in long-term memory (4).

 However, it is important to note that an excess or toxicity of zinc may also have the opposite effect on the brain; so it’s important to ensure you are not overconsuming this mineral.